astronexus/ATHYG-Database/README.md

 ### Current Version:

-The current version of AT-HYG is version v3.0 (data/athyg_v30-*.csv.gz).
+The current version of AT-HYG is version v3.01 (data/athyg_v31-*.csv.gz).

-#### Changes from version 2.6:
+#### Changes from version 3.0:
-##### Change version of HYG used from v3.8 to v4.0
+##### Incoroprate changes from HYG v4.0 to v4.1

-The update for v3.0 adds 10 new proper names for stars that correspond directly to 10 new proper names in HYG v4.0.
+The update for v3.1 adds 11 new proper names for stars that correspond directly to 11 new proper names in HYG v4.1, specifically to components of double or multiple stars where a specific proper name for the "B" component was desired.
 No other data has been changed.

-##### Change license to CC BY-SA-4.0

-This is the main motivation for a major version update.
-HYG v4.0 is licensed under the newer CC BY-SA-4.0 license stated above, and so newer versions of AT-HYG (3.0 and up) will also use the same license.
-Versions prior to v3.0 will continue to have the CC BY-SA-2.5 license.

 #### Comparison to HYG